lkuper/riak-notes/riak-notes.md

 ### Talking to Riak over HTTP

+We can talk to our five nodes on ports 10018, 10028, 10038, 10048, and 10058.
+(I don't know  how many nodes this naming convention would goes on for.)

-Riak is running on port 10018.
-We can run `curl -i "http://localhost:10018"` on the machine we're running on to get some potentially useful information!
+We can run `curl -i "http://localhost:10018"` on the machine we're running Riak on to get some potentially useful information!

 We can also grab a particular bucket and key.